lanceleih/VanSash-Hackathon/README.md

     - git merge with upstream/master
     - git pull request
     - git push
-    The above should safely merge my fork with origin
+    The above should safely merge my fork with origin.
+So confusing using forks!